-The Master of Athletic Training Program at UW-Green Bay accepts transfer students on a caseby-case basis.
-Students interested in transferring to UW-Green Bay may still need to complete two years of study in the MAT to meet clinical education and capstone requirements.
+The Master of Athletic Training Program at UW-Green Bay accepts transfer students on a case-by-case basis.
+Students interested in transferring to UW-Green Bay will still need to complete two years of study in the MAT to meet clinical education and capstone requirements.
 Transfer students might be able to complete the MAT on a part time basis, depending on a review of transfer credits.
+Didactic and clinical education courses that teach and assess athletic training clinical skills are not eligible to be considered for transfer credit.
+The MAT Program Chair will make all decisions related to transfer credits.